 The two African groups took most of the winter off, but will be returning to the studio shortly.
 The Glory Singers (Quad Cities) will be back in the studio the second week of March.
 The Amen Choir will be returning in April.
 With groups of that size, and the awful weather we’ve been suffering this winter, it’s been difficult to arrange recording time.
 Further, some members have just returned from Africa to our crummy midwestern winter.

 I’ve been getting some lyrics for collaboration from a gent in Illinois.
 If you are a lyricist looking for someone to work with on your project, drop me a few lines!
 We’ll talk.

 As far as equipment changes, there haven’t been a lot.
 I built some active splitter boxes that function as no-load direct boxes.
 This allows me to get a dry signal from the electronic instrument as well as micing up the amp.
 I find this useful for re-amping once in a while.

 I have been doing a bunch of mixing through my A&H board to the Otari half track.
 I really love mixing this way as opposed to mixing “in the box”.
-The results are startlingly better.
+The results are worth the extra time, in my opinion.
 There is a natural tape compression that happens.
-Some people mistakenly believe that digital recording is more accurate than tape… not so, not in the least.
-It’s a CONVENIENT way to record, but not more accurate.
-In fact, every digital recording is an approximation of the original sound.
-By mixing through analog equipment, you can reclaim some of the lost depth and stereo image.
 The results will make you smile, I think.
 I always do.

 As busy as things are, I can still fit in your project.
 If you’re looking for a great place to record your demo, CD, or specialty product, give us a call at 319.895.8002!